-Topics: The Apologetics to Islam course of the Apologetics program is designed to: (1) Increase familiarity with a variety of topics that impact the truth of Christianity, (2) Help the student understand Islam, and (4) Assist the student in engaging in discussions with representatives and leaders of Islam.
+Topics: The Trinity course of the Apologetics program is designed to: (1) Increase familiarity with a variety of topics that impact the truth of Christianity, and (2) Help the student understand the doctrine of the Trinity.

-VI.
+III.
 COURSE ALIGNMENT WITH PROGRAM LEARNING OUTCOMES

-Apologetics to Islam (CSAP 650 & 694): This master's-level course is an elective course offered to M.A.
+The Trinity (CSAP 694 & CSSR 660) This master's-level course is an elective course offered to M.A.
 Apologetics and M.A.
 Science & Religion students.
 Successful completion of this course will prepare students to demonstrate proficiency toward the accomplishment of relevant Program Learning Outcomes listed in the next section.